 Together with our partners in the Alliance for Jobs and Clean Energy coalition, we’re working to put Clean Air and Clean Energy on the ballot in November 2018 through Initiative-1631, the Protect Washington Act.
 This initiative will create local jobs by investing in clean energy, healthy forests, and clean water.
 Learn more: yeson1631.org

 Our broad-based, diverse coalition developed I-1631 with support from a united front of organized labor, environmental advocates, communities of color, faith communities, sovereign tribes and many others.
 This policy will accelerate Washington state’s transition to clean energy and increase the resiliency of our state’s waters and communities to the impacts of climate change by putting a fee on the state’s largest corporate polluters.
 As the lead health voice in this coalition, WPSR is all-in for this historic initiative!
 Our members collected over 9,000 signatures to get it on the ballot, and we’ll be talking to voters through November.
 Sign-up to join us and canvass here.

 dr. Chris Covert-Bowlds: I-1631 Advocate

-A full-time practicing family physician, Chris is among the top signature gatherers in the state.
-Here are his tips:
+A full-time practicing family physician, Chris gathered over 2,000 signatures to get I-1631 on the ballot.
+Here were his tips: